lidofinance/tf-module-openstack-vm/README.md

 This Terraform module deploys a virtual machine (VM) on OpenStack, complete with networking and optional storage configurations.
 The module includes resources for the VM instance, a port, floating IP, and an extra disk, if specified.

+## Features

+This module provides the following features:

+- **Compute Instance**: Creates an OpenStack VM with a specified machine type, boot disk configuration, and optional SSH key.
+- **Networking**: Attaches a network port with specified security groups to the VM.
+If configured, it also allocates and associates a floating IP from an external network pool, allowing external access to the VM.
+- **Additional Storage**: Adds an optional extra disk to the VM with customizable size, type, and optional snapshot ID.
+- **Flexible Metadata**: Supports custom metadata labels.
+- **Backup Option for Extra Disk**: Enables optional backup for the additional disk.
+- **Lifecycle Management**: Supports boot disk auto-deletion upon VM termination and preserves VM state when redeploying with minimal changes.

+## Usage

 ```hcl
 module "sysprom" {
   source           = "git::https://github.com/lidofinance/tf-module-openstack-vm.git?ref=v0.0.1"